zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 - **Support findings with academic research**: Bringing in studies from political science and cultural studies would help interpret the meaning of flag elements in relation to social indicators.

 ---

+Hypothesis Testing
+I tested whether the level of Freedom significantly affects the Happiness Score.

+Hypotheses
+H₀: Freedom and Happiness Score are independent.

+H₁: There is a significant positive correlation between Freedom and Happiness Score.

+Method
+Test Used: Pearson Correlation Test

+Variables: Freedom, Happiness Score

+Tool: scipy.stats.pearsonr

+Result
+Correlation coefficient (r): 0.6429

+P-value: < 0.0001

+The result is statistically SIGNIFICANT (p < 0.05)

+Conclusion
+We reject the null hypothesis.
+Countries with higher freedom tend to have higher happiness scores.